-k) Electrical safety

-- i.
+- ii.
+Dangerous Goods shipping and packing information will be made available on the Shell Ecomarathon website, including mandatory declaration form(s), and Agility contact information for each region. - j) Electrical safety - i.
 All electrical equipment used must be properly fused. - ii.
 Electrical cables must be in good condition and appropriate for the equipment it is intended for. - iii.
 High wattage electrical appliances should not be plugged into a multiple plug strip.
-If teams are using a multi plug strip it must have an internal fuse or RCD.
+If teams are using a multi-plug strip each must have internal overcurrent protection.